xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 {{< figure src="/images/newsletter/2026-02-05/xmpp-booth.jpg" caption="We found Wally.
 Now, can you find the XMPP booth in the picture?" >}}

+### XSF Bluesky account is verified now (New handle!)

+The XSF Bluesky account is verified now.
+This means that the profile handle is different now (@xmpp.org) You can find the profile with its new handle via [https://bsky.app/profile/xmpp.org](https://bsky.app/profile/xmpp.org).
+Many thanks to cal0pteryx from the [XSF Communication Team](https://xmpp.org/about/xsf/comm-team/) as well as [singpolyma](https://singpolyma.net/) and Zash from [Infrastructure Team](https://xmpp.org/about/xsf/infrastructure-team/).

 ## Events

 ### XMPP listed as Alternative Chat at DI.DAY Initiative